mattegoat/pragma-docs/docs/versioned_docs/version-V3/starknet/Cairo 1/data-feeds/Publishing Data.md

 pip install pragma-sdk
 ```

-See a full sample script here, or copy paste the code below to get started.
+See a full sample script [here](https://github.com/Astraly-Labs/Pragma/blob/master/stagecoach/jobs/publishers/starknet-publisher/app.py), or copy paste the code below to get started.
 Note that you need to set environment variables `PUBLISHER`, `PUBLISHER_ADDRESS`, and `PUBLISHER_PRIVATE_KEY` before running the code.
 You can use the sample .env file here to set them (the file does not include `PUBLISHER_PRIVATE_KEY` for obvious reasons).
 To make fetching data simple, implement your own fetching function using whatever libraries you want, as long as it returns a `List[Entry]`.

+A few notes on expected parameters:
+- If you are a Market Maker/Hedge Fund, the `source` and `publisher` fields will be the same.
+- The `volume` field refers to a 24h cumulative volume in the `quote` asset.
+Our SDK automatically rebases it to be denominated
+by the `base` asset given its `price`.
+- In order to run the `publish` job, you will need to setup a `PragmaPublisherClient` that will use
+the Starknet account you have deployed in step 1 and which you manage with `starkli`.
+- You will also need an `RPC_KEY` corresponding to an [Infura](https://www.infura.io/) API Key.
+⚠️ Soon the SDK will give you access to Pragma's own RPC providers by default and let you the option to add your own RPC url directly.
+-

 ```python
 import asyncio